siddhbhatt/botFramework/documentation/architecture.md

 5. Blocks - Unit task within a Journey
 6. Session Manager - Session is a stateful interchange of data between client and chatbot persisted temporarily and Session Manager is responsible for managing all sessions
 7. Intent Identification - Identify intent from client input e.g.- messages like "Hi", "Hello", "How are you today?" indicate greeting message from user
-8. Named Entity Resolution (NER) - Identify entity of interest from a client input e.g. - In a message "Show me options in Kolkata" chatbot may be interested in city name of "Kolkata".
+8. Named Entity Resolution (NER) - Identify entity of interest from a client input e.g. - in a message "Show me options in Kolkata" chatbot may be interested in city name of "Kolkata"

 ## Concept
 Any chatbot can be represented as a combination of: